eschulte/shit4climate/scripts/support-carbon-tax.md

 tags: scripts
 ---

-I'm calling to ask if you will commit to supporting a direct tax on carbon emissions.
+I'm asking if you will commit to supporting a direct tax on carbon emissions.
 A direct carbon tax is the simplest and likely most cost effective way to force our economic system to deal with climate change.
 By leveraging the power of markets and the economic